 As we continued our research and experiments on the output side, we landed on the idea of using sensors to inform the body via bone conducting transducers.

 The idea is to let the transducer generate aural, haptic, and neural activity as a signal for triggering muscle movement of the body as fast, or faster, than a normally functioning body.

-For the next step, we are also going to focus on the product development side.
+We are treating the current prototype as a wearable design challenge.
 We want to explore alternative approach to form & design, such as the materials of manufacturing.
 And with the possibility of building a project website for future iteration and publication.